canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 We renamed and deprecated `p-table-expanding` and `p-table-expanding__panel`.
 Use `p-table--expanding` and `p-table__expanding-panel` instead.

 We removed the `p-table--sortable` that was previously required to enable sorting functionality in the tables.
 Currently any table with correctly used `aria-sort` attributes on column headers can be sorted.
 The `p-table--sortable` class name can be removed from HTML (any relevant JavaScript may need to be updated).

+### Inline images

+We deprecated the inline images component.
+Please use the logo section component instead.